 Sister Twixit turned on Bombi, who suddenly felt like she was treading water in the middle of the ocean.
 Before her was another poor soul, one not quite as good at swimming.
 Twixit’s fists were clenched, but she dropped to her knees and begged rather than attack.
 She begged Bombi for her help, to end her suffering, to give her back her face and body.
 All the while Chagrinn simply fiddled with the tool, not even sparing a glance for his suddenly desperate apprentice.

-“I… I would,” Bombi said dumbly, “but I don’t know how.
+“I… I would,” Bombi assured, “but I don’t know how.
 I swear; there aren’t any instructions for de-twisting a person rattling around in my head.”

 “They’re in there,” Chagrinn insisted.
 He flicked a metal hexagon with a tlink sound.
 The green light from the tool intensified.
 “Unfortunately, you may not have enough experience with running to interpret them.
 Either way, you have what Twixit wants.”